capogreco/capogreco.github.io/_posts/2022-01-20-audio_picnic_v1.md

 it seems the neatest solution to this would be to build a DX∑ Atom package, allowing users to evaluate blocks of code directly in the text editor, similar to the [Tidal Cycles plugin for Atom](https://atom.io/packages/tidalcycles).

-###	amplitude
+###	loudness

-much of the feedback pertained to perceived loudness.

-physical amplitude

-framing the the music ritual
+much of the feedback from participants pertained to perceived loudness - there are two sides to this: physical amplitude / cultural infrastructure (ie. "expectation management").  there is a lot to talk about here so I will dedicate my next blog post to this.

 ##	other notes

-the text messaging worked really well.
+the text messaging worked really well!
+I will post a more compreshensive discussion about this, including some notable performers who do similar things, and what such an affordance might mean for the DX∑.

 ![next time](/etc/images/audio_picnic_v1_next_time.png)